danvet/danvet.github.io/_drafts/maintainer-statistics.md

 a maintainer and a contributor, depending upon how each of their patches gets merged.

-The ratio of maintainer commits compared to overall commits then gives us a crude, but fairly useful metric to measure how steep the kernel community overall is organized.
+The ratio of maintainer self-commits compared to overall commits then gives us a crude, but fairly useful metric to measure how steep the kernel community overall is organized.